Far-Beyond-Pulsar/JBOMD/cleanup plans/pt1.md

 Both are feature gaps, not cleanup items.
 Track them as integration work when the renderer/physics/audio connection layer is being built.

+Note: world settings will eventually be component-based through special `WorldComponent` types, following the same metadata-driven path as scene object properties.
+The current `world_settings_data.rs` data model should be treated as transitional — the canonical home for these settings will be `WorldComponent` instances in the scene database.

 **Priority** — Medium (integration-driven)

 ---